fridde/WordCounter/README.md

 If you want to include or exclude files from the comparison, do that here.

 ##Exclude words
-Since you might want to exclude certain uninteresting words from appearing in the table, you can choose among the current selection of the most frequent words and exclude them.
+Since you might want to exclude certain uninteresting words from appearing in the table, you can choose among the a large selection of the most frequent words and exclude them from appearing.

 ##Include words
 Initially, some words are excluded by default.
 If you want to include any of these or regret a previous choice, change that here.